m-wright92/capstone-project/README.md

 ## Known Bugs
 * You can see posts from users who are not your friends
-* You can see yourself in the list of users to add as a friend
 * You can't delete/edit posts